DataDog/chef-datadog/README.md

 #### Windows Agent v6 installation

-Starting with version `>= 6.11`, the Agent v6 must be installed with a chef-datadog cookbook version `>= 2.18.0`.
+Starting with version `>= 6.11`, the Windows Agent v6 must be installed with datadog cookbook version `>= 2.18.0`.

-For Agent v6 versions `< 6.11`, previous versions of the datadog cookbook could still be used, even if we recommend in most of the case to use the latest one.

 This is due to the Agent v6 running with an unprivileged user on Windows since 6.11.
-However, prior to chef-datadog 2.18.0, the datadog cookbook was enforcing Administrators privileges to the Datadog Agent directories and files.
+However, prior to 2.18.0, the datadog cookbook was enforcing Administrators privileges to the Datadog Agent directories and files.

 ### Extra configuration